We invest in dance artists to make sure their practice can thrive:

 This podcast series is part of Time to Shine, a six-year programme delivered by Leeds Older People’s Forum and funded through National Lottery Community Fund’s Ageing Better.

-We deliver regular creative dance sessions in person in Garforth and at our studios, here in Leeds city centre, for adults with learning disabilities.
+We deliver regular creative dance sessions in Kirkstall, Garforth and at our studios, here in Leeds city centre, for adults with learning disabilities.
 Participants are challenged to extend their experience of mind-body connection through raising awareness of the body’s expressive, creative and dynamic abilities, as well as raising physical confidence and skill.
+The sessions are currently led by dance artists Ellen Turner, Mati Torres Laborde and Chloe Smith.
+Please see the timetable below to find your nearest class:

-Over the past year, we have been delivering a weekly session via Zoom on a Friday lunchtime, 1.30-2.30pm.
-To find out more information, and how you can join in, please contact Ione at ionebarton@yorkshiredance.com, or give us a call on 0113 243 9867.
+To find out more information, and how you can join in, please contact Alex at alexgarland@yorkshiredance.com, or give us a call on 0113 243 9867 as some of the classes have a waiting list.

-During the pandemic, our Leaps and Bounds tutors (Charlotte Jones, Sara Ribeiro, Mati Torres and Ellen Turner) created an exciting four part series exploring the natural world and universe (water, wind, the stars and the sun).
+During the pandemic, the tutors Charlotte Jones, Sara Ribeiro, Mati Torres and Ellen Turner created an exciting four part series exploring the natural world and universe (water, wind, the stars and the sun).
 Follow along with our videos and have the tools to create and build your own improvised routine.

-If you enjoyed this video please consider making a donation, if you can, to support Yorkshire Dance following the lockdown.
-You can make a one-off donation or join our regular supporters by visiting our online donate page or text LEAPS to 70450 to donate £5.00 Thank you.
+If you enjoyed this video please consider joining our regular supporters by visiting our online donate page or text LEAPS to 70450 to donate £5.00 Thank you.

 Before taking part in any of our online activity please read the following carefully: